Pennsylvania’s casinos are going smoke-free — temporarily.

-Prior to the updated order, Pennsylvania law allows 50% of space at casinos to permit smoking.
+Prior to the updated order, Pennsylvania law allowed 50% of space at casinos to permit smoking.

 Some casinos already said no smoking

-Prior to the PGCB temporary ban, some casinos already cleared the air on smoking.
+Prior to the PGCB temporary ban, some casinos had already cleared the air on smoking.

 In Wind Creek Casino‘s updated health and safety protocols, it lists new smoking restrictions: